-- With over 1 billion users all preening for attention it’s near impossible to move beyond the noise and be heard (err, seen)
+- With over 1 billion users all preening for attention, it’s near impossible to move beyond the noise and be heard (err, seen)

-- And, if you’re not careful your competitors video auto plays right after yours
+- And if you’re not careful, your competitor’s video auto-plays right after yours

 YouTube is making headway with its Content ID technology (I’m assuming it’s a Blockchain application) to identify and settle copyright infringement cases.
 This might set it apart down the road from other video sharing sites.

-If you go with Facebook, make sure to post the video native, meaning you’re uploading the entire video onto Facebook and are not linking it back to a third party host.
+If you go with Facebook, make sure to post the video natively, meaning you’re uploading the entire video onto Facebook and are not linking it back to a third party host.
 Native hosting on Facebook has several advantages:

-- Autoplay – your video starts playing automatically when discovered
+- Auto-play – your video starts playing automatically when discovered

-- The Facebook newsfeed algorithm puts enormous weight on video, meaning they surface before images and text in searches
+- The Facebook news-feed algorithm puts enormous weight on video, meaning they surface before images and text in searches

 Twitter is a great tool to connect with people and engage them, but it’s not a customer conversion tool – there’s too much fast moving information and noise on Twitter.
 Gary Vee suggests using video on Twitter to send quick thank you videos for re-tweets or shares.
-I tried it the other day and am still embarrassed: I was too lazy to go and put on make up, oh well…
+I tried it the other day and am still embarrassed: I was too lazy to go and put on make up and oh well…

-Instagram added a new feature this August, which lets you create video stories, called Instagram Stories, one video clip at a time, much like Snapchat.
+Instagram added a new feature this August, which lets you create video stories, called Instagram Stories: one video clip at a time, much like Snapchat.
 As with Snapchat, the stories disappear after 24 hours.

 Instagram will post your video in a square format – argh.
 If this is your medium of choice, keep that in mind when framing your shots.
 Sometimes it helps to take some colored paper tape and tape the ‘monitor’ (i.e. your phone’s screen) so you can see what’s “in” and what’s “out”.
 Here some useful insights on what can be done with Instagram for your business.

-Snapchat being a private media platform it will most likely not figure into your video marketing strategy.
+Snapchat being a private media platform means it will most likely not figure into your video marketing strategy.
 Here a link for a tutorial on Snapchat.
 I’m currently ‘enrolled’ with my 15-year old nephew in an informal Snapchat tutorial and the unintended chats I’m sending him are – judging from the emoji responses – very amusing.
-I’m sure he and his colleagues (we’re not allowed to call them friends) are having a good laugh on my account and I’m happy to oblige.
+I’m sure he and his colleagues (I’m not allowed to call them friends) are having a good laugh on my account and I’m happy to oblige.
 There’s just nothing intuitive about that app… sigh.